-A group of Master understudies from Cadi Ayyad University, have created an imaginative English course book for the fourth-grade level studying in public primary education.
+A group of Master understudies from Cadi Ayyad University, has created an imaginative English course book for the fourth-grade level studying in public primary education.

 This project came as a viable response to the choice made by the Moroccan government on executing English lessons in elementary schools beginning from the fourth grade.

 The preparation and planning of the course book have been under the supervision of Dr. Abdellah Elhaloui, a college educator and the organizer of ”Linguistics and Advanced English Studies” master located in the Marrakech’sUniversity of Caddy Ayyad.

 “Mosaic” was made on the premise of intensive investigation for the English course books taken up on the Moroccan schools.
 The entire study gives a basic examination of these books by means of identifying their strength qualities and additionally their limitations keeping in mind the end goal to think of a completely fledged course book that implements another and productive way to deal with educating and learning, known as ‘creative imagination’.

 Inventiveness focuses on the advancement of youngsters’ capacities to discover different answers for an offered issue, to think fundamentally and innovatively and to re-evaluate their abilities of to transform and to make new works and ideas.